Main

 2024

 - Assist in developing a public vision and framework for including patient and community voices in the design and conduct of NIH-funded clinical research.
 Help plan public consultations to develop recommendations regarding engagement methods for research employing novel technologies and will be prototyping equitable and inclusive approaches for patient and community engagement.
+Work can be found here.

 Featured Talks